erikaduan/r_tips/03_blog_posts/2020-08-10_topic-modelling/2020-08-10_topic-modelling.md

 words share the same root word i.e. the word *be* is the root word of *is*, *am* and *are*.
-The process involves separating individual words into stems (morpheme with a central meaning) and affixes (morphemes with additional meanings) using reference dictionaries.
+The process involves separating individual words into stems (morpheme with a central meaning) and affixes (morphemes with additional meanings) using reference dictionaries built using specialised linguistics knowledge.

 In contrast, stemming can be used as a faster but cruder substitute for lemmatisation.
 Stemming is used to remove end-word affixes using a